brlala/async_request_facebook_attachment_id/README.md

 2. Create an additional collection in mongo using URL as a primary key.

 ## Problem Encountered:
-1. There are more than 1000 links in our database for each client, to upload each of them synchronously will take a long time.
+1. There are a few hundread links in our database for each client(each with file size 300KB-15MB), to upload each of them synchronously will take a long time.
 (IO bound)

 ## Objective:
 1. Convert all links to attachment_id provided by Facebook